Leesa Sapphire Hybrid vs Casper The One

 Leesa Sapphire Hybrid vs Casper The One: What Actually Differs

 The Leesa Sapphire Hybrid is a hybrid build, while the Casper The One is a memory foam — that single difference drives most of the cooling, motion, and feel decisions below.
 The Leesa Sapphire Hybrid stands 13" tall versus 11" for the Casper The One — a 2.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
-Both sit at roughly 5.5/10 on the firmness scale — a medium-firm feel — so neither one is the answer if you need a dramatically different support level.
-The single largest performance gap is in edge support: the Leesa Sapphire Hybrid rates noticeably higher than the Casper The One, which is the deciding factor if that dimension is high on your list.
+The Casper The One is the firmer of the two at 6.5/10 (medium-firm), and the Leesa Sapphire Hybrid sits at 5.5/10 (medium) — a meaningful enough gap that sleeper position and weight should drive the choice.
+The single largest performance gap is in cooling: the Leesa Sapphire Hybrid rates noticeably higher than the Casper The One, which is the deciding factor if that dimension is high on your list.
 On a Queen, the Casper The One runs $799 versus $1,724 for the Leesa Sapphire Hybrid — roughly $925 (54%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.

 Which Is Better For Your Sleep Style?